 Droid Dev

 Droid Dev was a senior thesis last year, which also sought to simplify the Android development process.
 The main difference is that rather than reducing or simplifying the actual development process, the major advantage of Droid Dev was that it essentially eliminated the setup cost of downloading and installing software.
 It did so by hosting the necessary software on a server (cloud) – this meant no installations or downloads required.
 The drawback of everything being hosted online, of course, is that the tool required a steady Internet connection, and that nothing could be accessed without Internet (there was no local platform).
-While an Internet connection is becoming more and more reasonable to assume that people have at any given time, there is still an advantage to being able to develop apps in times of unstable or no Internet connection, such as while traveling.
+While an Internet connection is becoming more and more reasonable to assume that people have at any given time, there is still an advantage to being able to develop apps in times of unstable or no Internet connection, such as while traveling.This sort of repeats something a few pages back; might tighten it up a bit.
 With the exception of Twill, all of the products described in the following sections are provided via the Internet, and so have the same disadvantages as described here.

 Twill